opeled/debezium-proxysql-failover/README.md

 lima nerdctl compose up --build
 ```

+3. Wait for mysql replication to kick in (master replication to slaves).
+If mysql slaves 1 + 2 contain the `inventory` database, replication is working.

-2. After all container are up and services are running, execute the following commands to set up proxySql with mysql slave 1 and mysql slave 2:
+4. After all container are up and services are running, execute the following commands to set up proxySql with mysql slave 1 and mysql slave 2:
 ```
 lima nerdctl exec -it debezium-proxysql-failover_proxysql_1 bash -c 'mysql -u admin -padmin -h 127.0.0.1 -P 6032'